bmeneg/bmeneg.github.io/content/posts/net-stack-transport.md

 #### Sequence number

+The idea is not to get in too much details on that, thus what I can say about sequence numbers is that it basically represents the order in which such packet was sent, being the number the last byte of that packet counted since the beginning of the whole data being sent.

+For example, consider a data of a thousand bytes, which was decided fragmented in ten smaller packets of a hundred bytes each:

+`$$1000{bytes} = 10\times 100{bytes}$$`

 ## Recap from application layer packet

 We are going to take the results we got in [part 1](/posts/net-stack-app) of